theleagueof/fontship/README.md

         uses: theleagueof/fontship@master
 ```

-Note at the current time Fontship only builds the fonts, it doesn't do anything with them.
-You'll need to post them as artifacts or publish them on releases as another step in the workflow.
-For a full working example see [League Spartan's workflow](https://github.com/theleagueof/league-spartan/blob/master/.github/workflow/fontship.yml).
+Note at the current time Fontship only builds the fonts, it doesn’t do anything with them.
+You’ll need to post them as artifacts or publish them on releases as another step in the workflow.
+For a full working example see [League Spartan’s workflow](https://github.com/theleagueof/league-spartan/blob/master/.github/workflow/fontship.yml).

 Other CI runners could easily be supported, see #32 for details.

 ### Makefile Setup

-If ⓐ your system has all the dependencies and ⓑ your project already has a `Makefile`, you can extend your existing makefile with fontship's targets my including it:
+If ⓐ your system has all the dependencies and ⓑ your project already has a `Makefile`, you can extend your existing makefile with fontship’s targets my including it:

 ```makefile
 include path/to/fontship/src/rules.mk
 ```

-This may reference a path to fontship as a git submodule (useful for locking the fontship version to your project's build), or just a relative path to somewhere you have the fontship source.
+This may reference a path to fontship as a git submodule (useful for locking the fontship version to your project’s build), or just a relative path to somewhere you have the fontship source.